Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 additional uplinks or downlink fragmented parameters but SHALL implement at least the parameters defined in this document.

-The mechanism for sharing those RuleID values is outside the scope of this document.
+The mechanism for context distribution across devices and gateways is outside the scope of this document.

 ## Interface IDentifier (IID) computation {#IID}